Section 1 of the BMAT is similar to the UKCAT Verbal Reasoning section, so those of you that did the UKCAT will already be a little familiar with it.

 Sitting the BMAT this year?
 Book a space on our one-day BMAT Course!

 The verbal reasoning questions will often ask you find a conclusion, assumption, flaw, or ask you to assess whether a certain premise strengthens or weakens the argument.
 In order to be able to attempt these questions you need to know the definitions of the words mentioned above and how they formulate an argument.
-I’ve got all these written up in my BMAT notes, which you can access here.

 It’s very important that you are able to understand and identify all these individual elements so you can then work on critiquing the argument correctly and quickly!